alwalxed/qafiyah/README.md

 # Qafiyah | قافية

-A free open-source Arabic poetry platform with 944K+ verses from 932 poets across 10 eras.
+A free open-source Arabic poetry platform and database with 944K+ verses from 932 poets across 10 eras.
 Built with Nextjs, Hono, and Supabase.
 Provides full data dumps with no need for scraping.
 Supports advanced Arabic search.
-A Twitter bot posts a verse every 30 minutes.
+A Twitter bot posts a verse every hour.

 ## 📑 Table of Contents